 Travel & Dive Insurance

 REEF strongly recommends that each Ocean Explorers Program group or participant carry adequate travel and/or dive insurance to protect themselves in advance against any unforeseen circumstances that may occur with travel.
 Any liabilities for program interruptions, cancellations, or general travel disputes will be the responsibility of the group/participant.
-Please read the information on your travel and/or dive insurance policy for a full understanding of coverage
+Please read the information on your travel and/or dive insurance policy for a complete understanding of coverage.

-Student groups with participants under the age of 18 years old must be accompanied by an adult chaperone.
-The teachers/adult chaperones accompanying the group are directly responsible for students at all times, including during free time and meals, as well as in the lodging overnight.
+Student groups with participants under 18 years old must be accompanied by an adult chaperone.
+The teachers/adult chaperones accompanying the group are directly responsible for students at all times, including during free time and meals and in the overnight lodging.

-If a program includes scuba diving, all participants must be at least Open Water Scuba Certified prior to arrival.
+If a program includes scuba diving, all participants must be at least Open Water Scuba Certified before arrival.

 REEF staff will work with the field activity and excursion operators to plan a schedule that best meets the needs and objectives of the group.
-However, all decisions regarding dive sites and dive schedules are ultimately made by the dive operator crew and boat captain(s).
+However, the dive operator crew and boat captain(s) ultimately make all decisions regarding dive sites and schedules.
 A trip may have to be diverted in cases of weather conditions if the dive operation feels that there is a safety risk.

-No refunds are able to be issued for unused portions of any Explorers package, including but not limited to ground transportation, dives, nitrox, and meals, regardless of the reason(s) it was not used.
+No refunds can be issued for unused portions of any Explorers package, including but not limited to ground transportation, dives, nitrox, and meals, regardless of the reason(s) it was not used.

 Ocean Explorers Programs require a minimum number of participants.
-Program prices are subject to change or possible cancellation if the number of participants changes from the original agreement.
-In the event of a program cancellation, REEF and/or any of our program booking partners are not responsible for airline tickets purchased for travel or other expenses occurred prior to the program.
+Program prices are subject to change or cancellation if the number of participants changes from the original agreement.
+In the event of a program cancellation, REEF and/or any of our program booking partners are not responsible for airline tickets purchased for travel or other expenses that occurred before the program.

-All COVID-19 health and safety measurements required by any given Expedition's host country and vendor will also need to be followed by all REEF Expedition participants, regardless of vaccination status.
-This could include providing proof of vaccination, or varying quarantine, or other requirements for vaccinated vs. unvaccinated participants.
-It is the responsibility of each participant to ensure they understand and are able to comply with all local requirements.
+All REEF participants must follow all COVID-19 health and safety measurements required by any program's host country and vendor, regardless of vaccination status.
+This could include providing proof of vaccination, varying quarantine, or other requirements for vaccinated vs. unvaccinated participants.
+Each participant is responsible for ensuring they understand and can comply with all local requirements.
 We appreciate your understanding and cooperation.